alyeamjad/vgg16-tomato-disease-classification/README.md

-# vgg16-tomato-disease-classification
+# VGG16-Tomato-Disease-Classification
-This project focuses on classifying tomato leaf diseases using the VGG16 deep learning model.
-By analyzing a dataset of tomato leaf images, the VGG16 model is trained to accurately identify different diseases affecting tomato plants.
+This project aims to classify tomato leaf diseases using the VGG16 deep learning architecture.
+A dataset of tomato leaf images is utilized to train the model, enabling it to accurately detect and distinguish between various tomato plant diseases.